krzysztofzablocki/Sourcery/guides/Codable.md

 }
 ```

-For such enum template will generate code that will successfully decode from/encode to JSON of following forms:
+If you define a coding key named `enumCaseKey` then the template will genearaet code that will encode/decode enum in/from following format:

 ```json
 {